Can Large Language Models Infer Causation from Correlation?: Experiments

-When inspecting the behavior of \textit{finetuned models}, we adopt a large set of models, including GPT-based models (GPT-3 Ada, Babbage, Curie, and Davinci) using the OpenAI finetuning API for classification,\footnote{\url{https://platform.openai.com/docs/guides/fine-tuning}} BERT-based models from scratch (BERT-Base, BERT-Large, RoBERTa-Base, and RoBERTa-Large), and BERT-Based NLI models (BERT-Base MNLI, BERT-Large MNLI, RoBERTa-Base MNLI, and RoBERTa-Large MNLI) using the transformers library \citep{wolf2019transformers}.
-Our training details are available in \cref{appd:implementation}.
+When inspecting the behavior of \textit{finetuned models}, we adopt a large set of models, including GPT-based models (GPT-3 Ada, Babbage, Curie, and Davinci) using the OpenAI finetuning API for classification at { \url{https://platform.openai.com/docs/guides/fine-tuning}}, open-sourced decoder-only models (GPT2, GPT2-Large, GPT2-XL, LLaMA-7B, and LLaMA2-7B), BERT-based models from scratch (BERT-Base, BERT-Large, RoBERTa-Base, and RoBERTa-Large), and BERT-Based NLI models (BERT-Base MNLI, BERT-Large MNLI, RoBERTa-Base MNLI, and RoBERTa-Large MNLI) using the transformers library \citep{wolf2019transformers}.
+See training details in \cref{appd:implementation}.

-For the \textit{random baselines}, we provide ``always majority'' to predict the majority class 100\% of the time, ``random (uniform)'' which randomly samples a label with 50\% chance for each, and ``random (proportional)'' which samples a label from a Bernouli distribution proportional to the development set label distribution.
+For the \textit{random baselines}, we provide ``always majority'' to predict the majority class 100\% of the time, ``random (uniform)'' to uniformly sample a label (i.e., 50\% for each), and ``random (proportional)'' to sample a label from a Bernouli distribution proportional to the development set label distribution.